Learn effective methods to help clients work through pre and perinatal traumas and global high intensity activation

 - Get insight into how early imprints of pre and perinatal trauma can be behind reactions to traumatic events later in life

 - Develop skills to work with existential fragmentation, terror, rage, and shame: four of the six major themes associated with pre and perinatal trauma

 - Acquire methods for working with global high intensity activation of the central nervous system

 Pre and Perinatal Trauma is an advanced level course.
 18 CE Credits are available for Psychologists, Marriage and Family Therapists, Social Workers, Counselors and Nurses, and will be provided by Commonwealth Seminars.
 There is no known commercial support nor conflict of interest for this program.
 Visit our CE Credits page for detailed information.

 Download Learning Objectives here.

-All professionals engaged in treating symptoms from pre and perinatal trauma and global high intensity activation stand to gain much from this course.
+All professionals including graduates and students of Somatic Experiencing (SE) engaged in treating symptoms from pre and perinatal trauma and global high intensity activation stand to gain much from this course.

 Integral Somatic Psychology (ISP) graduates and trainees will learn about pre and perinatal trauma and how to apply their ISP skills specifically to pre and perinatal traumas.